CFASL: Composite Factor-Aligned Symmetry Learning for Disentanglement in Variational AutoEncoder: Experiments

-\paragraph{Factor Aligned Latent Dimension} To analyze each factor changes aligned to each dimension of latent vector space, we set the qualitative analysis as shown in~\ref{sub figure: quali_largest}.
+\paragraph{Factor Aligned Latent Dimension} To analyze each factor changes aligned to each dimension of latent vector space, we set the qualitative analysis as shown in Figure~\ref{sub figure: quali_largest}.
+We select the baseline and our model, which are the highest disentanglement performance scores.
 We select two random samples ($x_1$, $x_2$), generate latent vectors $z_1$ and $z_2$, and select the largest Kullback-Leibler divergence (KLD) value dimension from their posterior.
 Then, replacing the dimension value of $z_1$ to the value of $z_2$ one by one sequentially.
-As a result, the shape and color factors are changed when a single dimension value is replaced within the baseline.
+As a result, the shape and color factors are changed when a single dimension value is replaced within the baseline on the 3D Cars dataset, as shown in Figure~\ref{subfigure: largest 3dcars}.
 However, our method results show no overlapped factor changes compared to baseline results.
-It implies that each latent vector dimension of the proposed method contains a single factor of information.
+Also, the baseline results contain the changes of multiple factors in a dimension, but ours reduces the overlapped factors or contains only a single factor, as shown in Figure~\ref{subfigure: largest mnist and shapes}.
+It shows that our model covers the diversity of datasets compared to the baseline.

-\paragraph{Unseen Change Prediction in Sequential Data} The sequential observation as~\cite{sequential1} is rarely observed in our methods, because of the random pairing during training (less 1 pair of observation).
-But their generated images via trained symmetries of our method are similar to target images as shown in Fig.~\ref{sub figure: quali_sequential}.
+\paragraph{Unseen Change Prediction in Sequential Data} The sequential observation as~\citet{sequential1} is rarely observed in our methods, because of the random pairing during training (less 1 pair of observation).
+But their generated images via trained symmetries of our method are similar to target images as shown in Figure~\ref{sub figure: quali_sequential}.
 This result implies that our method is strongly regularized for unseen change.